HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/troubleshoot/admin_troubleshoot_comp_pack.md

     kubectl  get pods -o wide -n <namespace>
     ```

-Solr pods regularly restarting
-:   There is a known issue in kernel version 3.10.x that occurs when using Kubernetes 1.8 and higher, which causes the Solr pods to restart \(approximately once per day\).
-Since there are three Solr pods, and only one Solr pod seems to restart at a time, there is no impact to the end user here.
-You will simply see the restart number increase each day for the Solr pods.
-The fix for this issue requires a new kernel version, which at the time of releasing Component Pack, was not yet available.
-For more information, see the Red Hat ticket tracking the issue: https://bugzilla.redhat.com/show\_bug.cgi?id=1507149

 Pods are in "Unknown" state after worker node goes down
 :   This is expected behavior if a worker nodes has gone down.
 To verify that one of your worker nodes has gone down, run the command kubectl get nodes.
 In this scenario, the expected behavior of the pods depend on weather the pod is part of stateful set or stateless set:

-    -   For stateful set pods \(Mongo, Redis, Solr, Zookeeper, and Elasticsearch\), the pod that was running on the node that is down will remain in an "Unknown" state.
+    -   For stateful set pods \(Mongo, Redis, and OpenSearch\), the pod that was running on the node that is down will remain in an "Unknown" state.
 This is because the master does not know whether it was a deliberate shutdown or a network partition.
 Since the pod might still be running somewhere on the cluster, the master will not recreate the pod on an available worker \(to avoid violating the guarantee of stateful sets only having one pod\).
 You can bring back the node that is down and let the pod recover, or you can force-delete the pod and let it recreate on an available worker by running the following command:

         ```
         kubectl delete pod pod\_name -n connections --grace-period=0 --force